-Powered by .id - the population experts for Eurobodalla Shire Council
+Powered by .id (informed decisions) for Eurobodalla Shire Council

 Eurobodalla Shire is a large rural local government area south of Sydney on the New South Wales South Coast, with major centres at Batemans Bay, Moruya and Narooma.
 The coastal areas of the Shire are strongly oriented towards residential development and tourism, particularly around Batemans Bay.
 The rural areas along the Princes Highway corridor are highly productive with dairying and grazing the most notable agricultural industries.
 Inland areas are mountainous and dominated by National Park and State Forest.